 3. Keeping a voiding diary for as little as three days can assist you in obtaining this information.
 You may pick one up from our office or make your own.
 Corresponding to times throughout the day, you will want to write down each time you drank and how much; each time you ate and how much; the times you felt the urge to urinate; when you urinated and approximately how much; when you leaked, what you were doing and how much; and the number of pad changes you made, noting what kind of pad.

 Women who come to The Woman’s Clinic have a variety of conditions including:

 • Pelvic prolapse/pelvic surgery

 • Interstitial cystitis

 The condition known as urinary incontinence is subdivided into 4 typical types:

-Leakage of urine with coughing, sneezing, laughing or any other activities that increase the pressure on the bladder and/or the supporting tissue.
-Stress incontinence is related to the weakening of the muscles surrounding the bladder and urethra (the tube urine comes out of) or damage to the urethra causing it to remain open.
+Leakage of urine with coughing, sneezing, laughing, or any other activities that increase the pressure on the bladder and/or the supporting tissue.
+Stress incontinence is related to the weakening of the muscles surrounding the bladder and urethra or damage to the urethra causing it to remain open.

 A combination of urge and stress incontinence.

 The involuntary loss of urine that occurs when the bladder fails to empty any significant amount.
 It constantly fills and overflows.
 Diabetes and neurological diseases are often contributing factors to overflow incontinence.

 We have numerous ways to determine the root cause of your discomfort.
 We will use any combination of the following in working with you.